 Changes in the demography of mountain caribou have not be rigorously assessed.
 In some areas, local hunters and observers have noted a decline in the number of large bulls, and concern has been raised that the loss of older and experienced caribou has a negative effect on productivity and movement patterns.

-The current population estimate for northern mountain caribou in the NWT is about 21,800 individuals, although most subpopulation estimates are outdated.
+The ratio of calves to cows in the summer and fall appears to change within years, and from year to year, but this is not unusual.
+There are few observations about sex ratio - the point at which disparate sex ratio limits birth rates or the timing of calving is not documented.
 Population trend is unknown for the NWT population and for most subpopulations, except for the South Nahanni subpopulation, which is likely stable or possibly increasing.
-Population trend inferred from calf survival estimates based on observations from non-resident hunters suggests that the Redstone and Bonnet Plume subpopulations may be stable, although there has been a slight decline in calf survival since 1991.
+Population trend inferred from calf survival estimates based on observations from nonresident hunters suggests that the Redstone and Bonnet Plume subpopulations may be stable, although there has been a slight decline in calf survival since 1991.
 Most information on population size and trend is outdated and may not reflect the current population condition.
 Although population rescue from neighbouring subpopulations is possible, the NWT contains the two largest subpopulations of northern mountain caribou in Canada and would more likely act as a source population to rescue neighbouring or other smaller subpopulations.
 The condition of NWT northern mountain caribou subpopulations is crucial to the condition of the overall northern mountain caribou population in Canada.